 In my personal opinion, Proust is incomparably better in the original French than it is in any English translation.
 I highly recommend that anyone with some knowledge of and interest in French try to read Recherche in the original.
-Proust's language is far simpler than one would be led to believe by Scott Moncrieff's adaptation, and it's possible to enjoy the work with about a B2 level (two years of university French, plus perhaps some extra reading practice).
+It's possible to enjoy the work with about a B2 level (two years of university French, plus perhaps some extra reading practice).
 In particular if you feel reasonably comfortable reading high-quality modern French literature you should give Proust a try.
-Especially with electronic versions (either free or paid) you can look up words very quickly, and translations can be referred to for help in more complicated passages.
+Especially with electronic versions (either free or paid) you can look up words very quickly.
 It might be a little slow at first, but Proust's gorgeous language is worth savoring.

 Reading Proust, Daniel Ford